tuomaseerola/gender_in_music_psych/README.md

 ## Data

-Data comes from this source and ....
+Data comes from this source and ...

 ## Preprocessing

-To attribute the gender for the authors, we used gender API [gender_attribution.qmd](gender_attribution.qmd).
+To attribute the gender for the authors, we used gender API [analysis/process.qmd](analysis/process.qmd).

 ## Analysis

-Data analysis is covered in [analysis/analysis.qmd](analysis/analysis.qmd) document.
+Data analysis is covered in [analysis/process.qmd](analysis/process.qmd) document.

 ## Manuscript